-Section 1301.
-Foreign Corporations.-(a) Foreign corporations shall not transact the business of an association within this Commonwealth, nor maintain an office within this Commonwealth, for the purpose of transacting such business.
+[Section 1301.
+Foreign Corporations.-(a) Except as provided in section 114, foreign corporations shall not transact the business of an association within this Commonwealth, nor maintain an office within this Commonwealth for the purpose of transacting such business.
 It shall be unlawful for any person to engage in the business of soliciting or receiving within this Commonwealth subscriptions to the shares or savings accounts of such corporations or payments therefor, or of granting loans within this Commonwealth on behalf of such corporations, or of soliciting applications therefor, or of receiving within this Commonwealth on behalf of such corporations, interest, premiums, fees or payments of any kind or of transacting business in any manner within this Commonwealth on behalf of such corporation.
+Nothing in this section shall prohibit a bona fide mortgage or loan subsidiary of a foreign association from conducting its business in this Commonwealth.

-(b) A violation of this section shall be subject to the penalty provisions of this act.
+(b) A violation of this section shall be subject to the penalty provisions of this act.]

-Section 1302.
-Federal Associations.-Notwithstanding any other provision of this act, unless Federal laws or regulations provide otherwise, a Federal savings and loan association, incorporated pursuant to the Home Owners' Loan Act of 1933, as now or hereafter amended, and whose principal office is in Pennsylvania, together with the members thereof, shall possess all of the rights, powers, privileges, benefits, immunities and exemptions that are now or hereafter provided in this code or by the laws of this Commonwealth for associations organized under the laws of this Commonwealth and for the members and savings account holders thereof.
-This provision is additional and supplemental to any provision which by specific reference is applicable to Federal savings and loan associations and the members thereof.
+[Section 1302.
+Federal Associations.-Notwithstanding any other provision of this act, unless Federal laws or regulations provide otherwise, a Federal savings and loan association, incorporated pursuant to the Home Owner's Loan Act of 1933, as now or hereafter amended, and whose principal office is in Pennsylvania, together with the members thereof, shall possess all of the rights, powers, privileges, benefits, immunities and exemptions that are now or hereafter provided in this code or by the laws of this Commonwealth for associations organized under the laws of this Commonwealth and for the members and savings account holders thereof.
+This provision is additional and supplemental to any provision which by specific reference is applicable to Federal savings and loan associations and the members thereof.]